-People suffering from Alzheimer’s have experienced improvement in memory and other symptoms when taking coconut oil or MCT oil, and research into this effect is ongoing at the University of South Florida’s Byrd Alzheimer’s Institute in Tampa.
+People suffering from Alzheimer’s have experienced an improvement in memory and other symptoms when taking coconut oil or MCT oil, and research into this effect is ongoing at the University of South Florida’s Byrd Alzheimer’s Institute in Tampa.

 How to Choose & Use MCT Oil

 MCT oils contain three main types of fatty acids: lauric, capric, and caprylic acids.
-All are classified as medium chain, but lauric is a somewhat longer chain than the others, and is often considered to be less beneficial for energy boosting and fat-burning.
+All are classified as medium-chain, but lauric is a somewhat longer chain than the others, and is often considered to be less beneficial for energy-boosting and fat-burning.
 However, some research has found lauric acid to be the most powerful of the three in fighting bacteria, fungi, and viruses.